dti-research/tracker/README.md

 ```

-Tracker is a command line utility for creating machine learning (ML) projects using a template project structure, and running and tracking experiments.
+Tracker is a command line utility (CLI) for creating machine learning (ML) *projects* (using a template project structure), creating *experiments*, and running and tracking *trials*.
 The goal of Tracker is to ease the task of creating reproducible research within ML.

 The project is created by ML developers for ML developers.